GaloisInc/saw-training/HMAC.rst

   :end-before: // END HMAC_CRYPTOL_OLD
   :emphasize-lines: 10

-And the update corresponds exactly to that done in the Cryptol reference
+And the update corresponds exactly to the one in the Cryptol reference
 implementation:

 .. literalinclude:: /examples/hmac/HMAC_new.saw